JonCooperWorks/harness/README.md

    - Encrypt symmetric key with pentester's public key (ECDH)
    - Create metadata and write encrypted file (without signature)
    - Store in exploit stockpile (reusable, unsigned)

-2. **Signing Exploit** (Principal, Sign command):
-   - Read encrypted file from stockpile
-   - Sign metadata + encrypted data with principal's private key (ECDSA)
-   - Prepend signature to encrypted file
-   - Creates signed exploit ready for distribution to client
+   - **Principal does NOT sign** - they have the exploit but cannot authorize its use

-3. **Signing Arguments** (Client, Sign-Args command):
+2. **Signing Arguments** (Client, Sign command):
    - Client receives encrypted payload and execution arguments
    - Client signs the execution arguments with client's private key (ECDSA)
-   - Attach client signature to payload
+   - Append client signature and arguments to encrypted file
-   - Return signed payload to pentester
+   - Return approved payload to pentester
+   - **Client cannot decrypt** - they have authorization power but not the exploit

-4. **Verification & Execution** (Pentester, Harness):
+3. **Verification & Execution** (Pentester, Harness):
-   - Verify principal's signature on exploit payload
    - Verify client's signature on execution arguments
    - Decrypt symmetric key with pentester's private key (ECDH)
    - Decrypt exploit data with symmetric key (AES-256-GCM)